svmiller/svmiller.github.io/_posts/2024-10-23-inequality-insurgency-south-vietnam-1968-statistical-analysis.md

 This article is 56 years old and concerns the analysis of a state that has not existed since 1975.
 Why are we doing this?

 I don't offer this as a means of chastising a failure to replicate, though I'm grateful the data are provided that allow such an opportunity.
 Instead, I offer this article (and this accompanying post) to my BA students with the belief that they could do something like this.
 Say what you will about what Mitchell is doing, and certainly [Paige (1970)](https://doi.org/10.2307/2009629) and [Paranzino (1972, 567)](https://doi.org/10.2307/2010457) have plenty to say on that.
 For an undergraduate learning quantitative methods for the first time, I think you can do this.
 Mitchell (1968) may have done this at a particular time where data we take for granted were still in their infancy and computation on even simple models took time.[^gdp] Students have a plethora of data around them now and computation takes fractions of a second.
 This does not discount the work that Mitchell (1968) invested in harvesting maps from the *Los Angeles Times* or archival data on land-holdings in South Vietnam.
-In fact there's an appreciation of it (all things considered).
+In fact there's an appreciation of it.
 Perhaps students do not have the time for that, but they do have the time to think about a topic like this and grab data that are more plentiful and readily accessible than what Mitchell had at his immediate disposal.

-Again, say what you will about what Mitchell is doing, but the question is set up rather nicely (all things considered) and he's clear about what he's doing and why he's doing it.
-I might want undergraduates to better review scholarship than Mitchell does, and to better set up the theoretical mechanisms that underpin his competitive hypothesis test.
-That translates to students I teach today.
+Again, say what you will about what Mitchell is doing, but the question is set up rather nicely.
+He's clear about what he's doing and why he's doing it.
+I might want undergraduates to better review scholarship than Mitchell does, and to better set up the theoretical mechanisms that underpin a competitive hypothesis test like his.
+That transfers to students I teach today.
 Mitchell is also getting a lot of things wrong and engaging in statistical practices that would get you laughed out the room these days.[^r2] However, I'd be quite happy if an undergraduate set up a simple model like this.
 Perhaps it's weird to say a publication in one of the most prestigious IR journals (*World Politics*) over 50 years ago would be about what I should expect of an undergraduate today, but that's the nature of the business.

 [^gdp]: We take the concept of "gross domestic product" for granted, but its modern formulation would've been just over 30 years old by this time.
 The ability to marshal data on global scale for it would've been about 20 years old by time Mitchell was working on his analysis.